ua-parser/uap-python/doc/guides.rst

    in.
 The only remaining member of the cast is :class:`~ua_parser.caching.Local`, which is also caching-related, and serves to use thread-local caches rather than a shared cache.

+   Although this does not remove the cache locks it avoids contention on the locks, which can be useful when using a free-threaded interpreter, especially when using the LRU cache as it has to synchronise on hit.

 .. _builtin-resolvers: